Phlebotomist Salary by Experience: Entry Level to Senior Pay 2026

 Experience is one of the strongest predictors of phlebotomist pay.
-Entry-level technicians start near $34,000 while senior phlebotomists with over 10 years can reach $57,000+.
-Certification accelerates progression at every stage.
+Entry-level technicians start near $30,520 while senior phlebotomists with 10+ years reach $57,580.
+Certification and setting choices accelerate progression at every stage.

 1